sosie-js/python-dia/docs/mock/index.md

 2. trigger it!

-either bu running `dia#1` or `dia#2` like described in [the homepage of python-dia](https://sosie-js.github.io/python-dia). and watch the result in the shell console.
+either bu running `dia#1` or `dia#2` like described in [the homepage of python-dia](https://sosie-js.github.io/python-dia). and watch the result in the shell console after clicking on  "About DiaMock" in the help menu

 *OR*